Tantalum pentoxide: From ores

-The tantalum and niobium hydrogenfluorides are then removed from the aqueous solution by liquid-liquid extraction using organic solvents, such as cyclohexanone or methyl isobutyl ketone.
+The tantalum and niobium hydrogenfluorides are then removed from the aqueous solution by liquid-liquid extraction into organic solvents, such as cyclohexanone or methyl isobutyl ketone.
 This step allows the simple removal of various metal impurities (e.g. iron and manganese) which remain in the aqueous phase in the form of fluorides.
 Separation of the tantalum and niobium is then achieved by pH adjustment.
 Niobium requires a higher level of acidity to remain soluble in the organic phase and can hence be selectively removed by extraction into less acidic water.

-The pure tantalum hydrogen fluoride solution is then neutralised with aqueous ammonia to give hydrated tantalum oxide (Ta_{2}O_{5}(H_{2}O)_{x}), which is calcinated to tantalum pentoxide (Ta_{2}O_{5}) as described in these idealized equations:
+The tantalum hydrogen fluoride solution is then neutralised with aqueous ammonia to give hydrated tantalum oxide (Ta_{2}O_{5}(H_{2}O)_{x}), which is calcinated to tantalum pentoxide (Ta_{2}O_{5}) as described in these idealized equations: